This champagne cupcakes recipe makes a boozy dessert perfect for New Year’s Eve, graduation parties, birthdays and more!

 - In a medium sized bowl, whisk together 1/2 cup champagne and 1/2 cup sour cream (mixture will fizz and bubble a little).

-- Fill baking cups about 3/4 full and bake for 18-22 minutes, or until a toothpick inserted into the center comes out clean.
-Remove from the oven, transfer cupcakes to a cooling rack, and allow them to cool to room temperature before frosting.¹
+- Fill baking cups about 3/4 full and bake for 18 to 22 minutes, or until a toothpick inserted into the center comes out clean.
+Remove from the oven and allow cupcakes to cool in the pan for a few minutes before transferring to a wire rack to cool completely.

 Frosting